carpentries-incubator/fair-bio-practice/_episodes/11-version-control.md

 potentially permitting coming back in time to the state before or after that change and retrieve details about that change.

+With version control, file names do not reflect their versions.
+Information about versions and changes are kept separete from the files.

-It is possible to achieve it manually by a systematic approach for managing changes.
+It is possible to achieve version control manually by a systematic approach for managing changes.

 ## Manual Versioning